Tyler’s Story

 His Treatment

 He completes six weeks of radiation on March 8th, paired with chemotherapy.
 UCSF has provided a great and supportive team of doctors who have ensured that he gets the care that he needs.
-With such aggressive treatments Tyler does struggle with fatigue, but he still keeps up with swimming, school, and having fun.
+With such aggressive treatments Tyler did struggle with fatigue, but he still kept up with swimming, school, and having fun.

 His day to day

-Treatment is followed by rest, family time, and an activity.
+Treatment was followed by rest, family time, and an activity.
 If you know Tyler, you know that he loves the water and is a skilled swimmer.
-When he isn’t completing his online school work, he is in the water, with a dog or just chilling with his siblings.
+When he wasn’t completing his online school work, he is in the water, with a dog or just chilling with his siblings.
+He even skied on his family trip in February 2023.
+He and his dad made that dream (goal) happen.

 His intentions